Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Problem Setting: Causal Discovery from Indirect Human Brain Measurements

-that simultaneously: (i) solves a \emph{regularized} inverse problem to recover latent trajectories $\widehat{\zb}_{1:T}$ (approximating $\Hcal_\psi^{-1}$ under biophysical constraints), and (ii) infers a sparse directed graph and interaction delays in latent space by exploiting the nonstationary structure of the recovered latent dynamics.
+that (i) performs \emph{regularized} inversion tied to $\Hcal_\psi$ (rather than an unconstrained embedding) and (ii) infers sparse directed delays in latent space using nonstationary structure in $\widehat{\zb}_{1:T}$.
+Figure~\ref{fig:overall_framework} overviews the end-to-end pipeline that instantiates \eqref{eq:phi_objective}.